 The Housing and Community Development specialization also includes the following courses.

-Rachel Meltzer, Alex Schwartz, and Lisa J. Servon
+Rachel Meltzer, Alex Schwartz, Lisa J. Servon

 The Leadership and Change specialization prepares students to critically assess structures and systems in communities, organizations, and governments in order to implement change.
 Students learn to transcend conventional wisdom to embrace new paradigms and develop their own models for institutional transformation.